 When the grid loads, Consignment Warehouse will check the ODS database for each listed EAN.
 If it finds the EAN has been added, it will set the “IsValid” column to “True”.
-Any user may then click the “Release Valid Items” button to add the valid items back to the appropriate tabs within Consignment Warehouse.
+Any user may then click the “Release Valid Items” button to add all the valid items back to the appropriate tabs within Consignment Warehouse.
 Releasing invalid items does not release them to iQ.
+Conversely, users may click the “Release” button inside the grid to release one record at a time.
+Users may also discard an invalid item when they identify the EAN will never be made valid by clicking the “Discard” button.

-Items are released by EAN, not by file type.
+When releasing using the “Release Valid Items” button, items are released by EAN, not by file type.
 Therefore, any user may release invalid items and should be aware of how releasing those EANs will affect both inventory control and finance.
+Users may release a single EAN by clicking the release button inside the Invalid Items table or may release all valid EANs by clicking the “Release valid items” button above the table.
+The “Release valid items” button will disregard any filters applied to the grid when releasing EANs.
+Filtering the grid will not limit the EANs released this way.